Bruzze8962/cisco_SpanningTreeProtocol/README.md

 # cisco_SpanningTreeProtocol

-#Configuration of Spanning Tree Protocol
+This lab Demonstrates the Configuration of Spanning Tree Protocol

+Network Diagram
+![STP Configuration] (STP Topology.png)

 Check default version of Spanning Tree Protocol currently running on switches using the "Sh spanning-tree sum" command in Cisco CLI
 Identify the Bridge ID for each switch using the "sh span" command in Cisco CLI Identify the Root Bridge for each Vlan